JordanL2/ModularCalculator/README.md

 ## Graphical Interface
 * Functionality:
-	* Show available information for the Insert dialogs:
-		* Helpful description for each operator, function or unit in insert dialog:
-			* Way of seeing possible inputs for an operator or function - number of inputs, types allowed for each input
-			* Description for unit can contain its unit system, and other allowed names and symbols for it
 	* Ability to select features calculator has, screen to customise calculator, if calculator fails to init display error message
 	* Dialog that allows editing of feature options
 	* Option to display results in standard form